SystemSpace/Compendium/compendium.rst

   First of all, there's the popular but highly controversial soul transplant - putting your soul in someone else's or even a new body.
 In this way, you can have any body possible, including robot bodies.
 You can also pretty much change everything via other bodyforming methods, which are more usual, like changing shape of body, gender, eyes, etc.

   I'll be simple.
 The sky's the limit.
 We can add/remove/change bones (hnhehen), change skin (hdhahen), add/remove/move/change eyes/mouth/etc (mhenhen), add/remove/move body parts (khrahen), anything.

-  Writing body-mudded words is hard with the english alphabet :(

-  These all have to do with the body, so they're all mudded towards the empty h (body) as such, "SJI" becomes "SH"

-  if you were to mud it towards Sky it'd be like "sjy" with a pitched-up i it's interesting, this language, as its vocabulary is very very close to the Japanese one but its writing system took a completely different turn somewhere.

 Will we dream in LFE?
   You will dream, yes.
 There's a lot of dream-related little facts, but mainly it is possible to access other Systems via dreams (as you can move yourself around "spiritually" to the other Systems), although you will have no true body or soul there.
 Dreams are also the easiest way to talk to Auroraic Spirits (in fact, I did so last night).